All Episodes

 But one thing I know, you look at this political piece.

-Well, that's another point, where the Fox News moderators make it clear they have a secret plan to deal with Trump.
+Where the Fox News moderators make it clear they have a secret plan to deal with Trump.

 Not a secret plan to deal with anybody else.

-My question is you remember, can you ever remember where one person candidate owned the pre-publicity on an event like this?
+My question is, you remember, can you ever remember where one person candidate owned the pre-publicity on an event like this?

-Where every story pre-debate is about one candidate.
+Where every story, pre-debate is about one candidate.

-What that candidate's gonna do, what will that candidate not do?
+What will that candidate not do?

-Now it puts there that there's gonna put some performance pressure on him from the standpoint of the audience.
+Now, this is going to put some performance pressure on him from the standpoint of the audience.

 So he's got some performance pressure here.